Irina Artemieva

-Irina M. Artemieva (born August 4, 1961) is a Danish geophysicist and professor who works with the Chinese Academy of Geological Sciences (CAGS).
+Irina Mikhailovna Artemieva (born August 4, 1961) is a Danish geophysicist and professor who works with the Chinese Academy of Geological Sciences (CAGS).
 Her research focuses on global and regional studies of the Earth's lithosphere.

 Education

 Artemieva graduated from the Physics Faculty of Lomonosov Moscow State University in 1984 with degrees in physics.
 In 1987, she earned a PhD in physics and mathematics with a focus on geophysics from the Schmidt Institute of Physics of the Earth, Russian Academy of Sciences.
 In 2007, she received a doctor scientiarum degree in geosciences from the University of Copenhagen.